nolan-h-hamilton/Consenrich/Examples.md

 | [rocco](https://github.com/nolan-h-hamilton/ROCCO)           | 1.6.1     |
 | [consenrich](https://github.com/nolan-h-hamilton/Consenrich) | 0.1.1b0   |

-Version-specific packages can be installed using `python -m pip install <package>==<version>`.
-ROCCO is not required to run Consenrich but is used in this document for peak calling.

 ## Data Availability

 Every dataset used in this document is publicly available and can be